 Should I hire employees, what do I need to know?

 If your business is one that warrants employees, you will want to take the time to educate yourself on matters involving employment law.
 Managing employees can be challenging; if you do not have the proper understanding of employment laws, you could find yourself in hot water.
 In some situations, improper management of employees can be the downfall of your business.
-Working with a New Have, CT business lawyer can assist you in understand the critical components of employment law, including:
+Working with a New Haven, CT business lawyer can assist you in understanding the critical components of employment law, including: